 What is ‘Concierge Service’?

-For every referral received, an Optelcon network Care Coordinator will work with the patient and the patient’s treating physician to A. secure a copy of the prescription as final QA of the official prescription for the test.
+For every referral received, an Optelcon network Care Coordinator will work with the patient and the patient’s treating physician to A. secure a copy of the prescription as the final QA of the official prescription for the test.
 B. perform Patient Pre-Screen to ensure placement of the patient in the proper facility.
-C. utilize mapping software to locate most convenient location to patient.
-D. reminder call to patient the night before the test.
+C. utilize mapping software to locate the most convenient location for the patient.
+D. reminder call to the patient the night before the test.
 E. provide driving directions and test preparation.
 E. send appointment notification to treating physician and pre-cert nurse.
 G. secure the medical report and proactively send to the ordering physician and pre-cert nurse if applicable.

 Why utilize a program like this for my group health benefits program?

 Group health payers can experience up to 40% savings on these highly utilized exams while actually increasing the level of service to their claimants/employees.
 Average savings nationwide per test is $500.
 A standard company should find that 13+% of total lives will need an MRI/CT or P.E.T. each year.
 Therefore, a 5,000 life company could save as much as $325,000.00 per year!
 Referrals can be made by phone, web, fax, e-mail, or by having the physician call.
 The average time on the phone for a referral is only 3 minutes!
 For 3 minutes of the member or physician’s time, the Optelcon network will save you $400.
 These savings are unparalleled.

 How is the Optelcon network able to do this?